svalinn/DAGMC/doc/usersguide/get_install.rst

 The DAGMC toolkit now has a full CMake install and build method for all codes used downstream.
 It even replaces the MCNP build method with a CMake file.

-Note that in addition to the detailed instructions above for building the MOAB stack, you must also install Lapack using your favorite method, for example, "sudo apt-get install liblapack-dev libblas-dev".
+Note that in addition to the detailed instructions above for building the MOAB stack, you may also need to install Lapack using, for example, "sudo apt-get install liblapack-dev libblas-dev".

 Populate and Patch
 ============================================